mapbox/tippecanoe/README.md

 with a `tippecanoe` object specifiying a `maxzoom` of 9 and a `minzoom` of 4, the feature will only appear in the vector tiles for zoom levels 4 through 9.
 Note that the `tippecanoe` object belongs to the Feature, not to its `properties`.
+If you specify a `minzoom` for a feature, it will be preserved down to that zoom level even if dot-dropping with `-r` would otherwise have dropped it.

 You can also specify a layer name in the `tippecanoe` object, which will take precedence over the filename or name specified using `--layer`, like this: